1 Cool Trick for Stripping Veneer Without Power Tools

 Have you experienced this?
 You find a table at the thrift store that looks perfect for rehabbing, except there is this one little problem...it's covered in veneer.
 You don't like stripping veneer off of furniture because it involves lots of fumes, and heat, and masks, and all kinds of nasty stuff.
 Do you have to pass on that fabulous table?
-Do you have to leave the thrift without that credenza?
+Do you have to leave the shop without that credenza?
 No way; not anymore.

-Furniture rehabber Gypsy Barn, from Canada, posted her secret to stripping veneer on Hometalk, and people are really excited.
+Furniture rehabber Gypsy Barn, from Canada, posted her secret to stripping veneer on Hometalk, and people got really excited.
 Here are her step-by-step instructions for stripping veneer from furniture without toxic fumes, heat, or power tools:

-1. Soak a towel, so that it is "dripping wet", in vinegar.
+1. Soak a towel, so that it is "dripping wet," in vinegar.

 2. Cover the veneer with the wet towel.

 3. Go out for the night so that you don't have to smell the vinegar.

 4. Come home and make sure that the towel is still dripping wet.